Elkady874/FWDproject/README.md

 # FWDproject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+## purpose
+it illustate whhat i hhave learned and during these course

+## number of pages
+this app consists of main 3 pages (productlist,cart,itemdetails) you can naviate using routes
+## what should I do
+it seems lie iam going to write something deep but realy I do not knoww wwhat to write
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.